- About Us

 Q: Is there a cut off time?
 No, there is no cut off time for the Leprechaun Run.

 Q: Can my children participate?
-Children under 8 (eight) can take part for free (but will not receive a shirt) – no online registration necessary.
+Children under 8 (eight) can take part for free in the 2-Mile Fun Run/Walk (but will not receive a shirt).
 ALL participants must complete a waiver on race day regardless of age.
 Children must run or walk – strollers, wagons, and bikes are NOT permitted.

 Q: Can I register the morning of the race?
 Yes!
 However, please note that prices go up slightly on race morning, and we cannot guarantee an event shirt or size for you.
 You will be able to register on-site until 7:20.
 You can register online up to 7:20 am that morning.